apideck-libraries/portman/examples/testsuite-assign-variables/readme.md

   - **limitOperations**: refers to a list of operation IDs for which tests will be generated.
 (Default not set, so tests will be generated for **all** configured operations).
 - **extendTests**: which refers the custom additions of manual created postman tests. (see examples folder)
 - **contentTests**: which refers the additional Postman tests that check the content. (see examples folder)
-- **assignPmVariables**: which refers to specific Postman environment variables for easier automation.
+- **assignVariables**: which refers to specific Postman environment variables for easier automation.
 - **overwrites**: which refers the custom additions/modifications of the OpenAPI request body. (see examples folder)

-In this example we focus on the **assignPmVariables** section and settings.
+In this example we focus on the **assignVariables** section and settings.

 file: examples/testsuite-assign-variables/postman-testsuite.crm.json